Welcome to the new KidsHealth website! See what is new.

 Make sure they have plenty to drink to stop them getting dehydrated.

-What should I do if I'm pregnant and I'm exposed to hand, foot and mouth disease?
+What to do if you're pregnant and are exposed to hand, foot and mouth disease

 Hand, foot and mouth disease is rare in healthy adults, so the risk of infection during pregnancy is very low.
 And if a pregnant woman gets the disease, the risk of complications is also very low.

 But if you catch the virus shortly before you give birth, the infection can be passed on to your baby.
-Most babies born with hand, foot and mouth disease have only mild symptoms.
+Most pēpi (babies) born with hand, foot and mouth disease have only mild symptoms.

-In very rare cases it is possible that catching hand, foot and mouth disease during pregnancy may result in miscarriage.
-For this reason, if you have contact with hand, foot and mouth disease while you're pregnant, or if you develop any kind of rash, see your doctor or lead maternity carer - just to be safe.
+In very rare cases, it is possible that catching hand, foot and mouth disease during pregnancy may result in miscarriage.
+For this reason, if you have contact with hand, foot and mouth disease while you're pregnant, or if you develop any kind of rash, see a doctor or lead maternity carer - just to be safe.

 Acknowledgements